Back

 Wordle 45-Minutes Challenge

-I’m not a pro content creator, so I recorded a sped-up version of my coding process.
-It’s not the most polished, but I hope it’s interesting.
+I recorded a sped-up version of the whole process.
+It's not polished but it's real.

 const Wordle = () => {